ajvincent/composite-collection/README.md

 ## Guidelines for using this package

-As of January 15, 2022, the *composite-collection* package is still under development.
-That said, I suggest the following practices for developers using this package to follow.
+I suggest the following practices for developers using this package to follow.

 - If you want one or two or even three of this package's exported collection modules, copy and paste the modules into your project as-is.
 They already have license boilerplate and JSDoc specifying the copyright and author information.
   - Don't forget to copy the `exports/keys` directory to your destination as well!
 Almost all the collection modules depend on the files in there.